A man and woman meeting with their property manager

 In addition to making life easier for property owners, property management businesses bring experience and expertise to their client’s real estate investment strategy.

-In Texas, property managers must go a step further and comply with Texas Real Estate Commission rules and the Real Estate Licensing Act.
+Licensing for property management companies varies by state.
+In Texas, property managers must comply with Texas Real Estate Commission rules and the Real Estate Licensing Act.

 If you operate a property management business in Texas, here’s what you need to know about the state’s licensing and registration requirements.

-Are property management companies required to get a business license in Texas?
+Are property management companies required to get a real estate license in Texas?

 Property management businesses in Texas may need to obtain a real estate broker license.
 According to Texas law, the primary business activities of a property management company are considered the same as a real estate business.
 For instance, if your company lists, rents, negotiates, collects rent, or places a tenant in Texas, your business will need a real estate broker license.

-If you operate as an LLC or corporation and function as a real estate broker, the Texas Real Estate Commission requires you to obtain a separate license for your business entity.
+If you operate as an LLC or corporation and function as a real estate broker, the Texas Real Estate Commission requires you to obtain a separate real estate broker license by business entity.
 (It’s not enough to have an individual license and register a separate legal entity with the commission.)

-What are the licensing requirements for a property management company in Texas?
+What are the real estate licensing requirements for a property management company in Texas?

-Resident and nonresident business entities must meet certain prerequisites before applying for a license.
+Resident and non-resident business entities must meet certain prerequisites before applying for a real estate license.

 Resident business entities